CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

 - It contains the key, array element, and constant data type of the parameter.

-- It contains the parameter identifier, variable, and data type of the parameter.
+- It contains the parameter identifier, array element, and data type of the parameter.

 /// type=SS, answer=[4]